CrossCloudGuru/CrossCloudGuru.github.io/_posts/2020-09-07-enable-vnc-on-ubuntu-desktop.draft.md

   - vnc
   - ubuntu
   - linux
-excerpt: "Enabling VNC on Ubuntu is really easy and most articles out there on the internet show you just that.
-If you actually want to access your Ubuntu macine over VNC there is more to it.
-This article will show you how."
+excerpt: "In this article I will explain how I enabled VNC connectivity to my graphical Ubuntu environment."
 ---

-In this article I will explain how I enabled VNC connectivity to my graphical Ubuntu environment.
+Enabling VNC on Ubuntu is really easy and most articles out there on the internet show you just that.
+If you actually want to access your Ubuntu macine over VNC there is more to it.
+This article will show you how.

 Trying to enable and access your Ubuntu graphical environment via VNC can be a little challenging.
 Ubuntu takes security serious enforcing encryption for VNC connections.
 In my search to enable using VNC for remote management I found many suggestions that suggested you to install additional Graphical Server software etc, etc. Many of these suggestions did not work or gave me unsatisfying results.